GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     the fire point set by ``request-timeout`` is the same regardless of this setting.

-    The injected exception is a subclass of ``SystemExit``, so well-written code using ``except Exception:`` will not catch it.
+    The injected exception derives directly from ``BaseException``, so well-written code using ``except Exception:`` will not catch it.
-    It may be caught for cleanup purposes but should be re-raised — swallowing it is counter to its purpose, similar to swallowing ``SystemExit``.
+    It may be caught for cleanup purposes but should be re-raised — swallowing it is counter to its purpose.
 If the exception unwinds back to the WSGI adapter within the ``interrupt-timeout`` grace window, the adapter returns ``504 Gateway Timeout`` and the worker thread returns to the pool to handle further requests. **The process is not restarted; other threads were never disturbed.** If the grace window expires with the same request still active, the daemon falls through to ``graceful-timeout`` followed by ``shutdown-timeout``.

     Recommended floor of ~10 seconds when enabled.
 Values significantly below that may not give the injected exception time to unwind